evergreen-ci/evergreen/docs/Project-Configuration/Project-and-Distro-Settings.md

 Check out the settings on the page to see more options.

+#### Stepback Bisection
+By default, Evergreen does linear stepback which attempts to find out where a task failed by activating previous commits as needed.

+Admins can enable Stepback Bisection which recursively divides the commits in half to reduce the tasks taken from O(n) to O(logn).

 #### Repotracker Settings
 By default, Evergreen creates mainline commits (also known as waterfall versions or cron builds) for enabled projects.